 Configure OAuth or OpenID Connect for custom applications

-ADSelfService Plus supports SSO configuration to any OAuth/OpenID Connect-enabled custom enterprise application.
-In this document, we discuss the steps to configure OpenID Connect-based SSO for custom applications.
+ADSelfService Plus supports SSO logins to any OAuth or OpenID Connect-enabled custom enterprise application.
+In this document, get the steps to configure OpenID Connect-based SSO for custom applications.

-1. Log in to the Service Provider using administrator credentials.
-The Service Provider is the custom application for which you want to configure OpenID Connect.
+1. Log in to the service provider (SP) using administrator credentials.
+The SP is the custom application for which you want to configure OpenID Connect.

-2. Get the Authorization redirect or callback URL(s) from the Service Provider.
+2. Copy the Authorization redirect or callback URL(s) from the SP.

 1. Log in to ADSelfService Plus using administrator credentials.